The Complete Guide to E-commerce Customer Lifetime Value (LTV)

 Customer lifetime value is the foundation of sustainable e-commerce growth.
 It tells you how much a customer is really worth, which lets you make rational decisions about acquisition investment, retention spending, and customer experience priorities.

-Start with simple calculations to establish your baseline, then progressively add sophistication with cohort analysis and predictive modeling.
-Most importantly, use LTV as an operating metric — not just a number you report quarterly, but an input that shapes daily decisions about where to invest your time and money.
+Start with simple calculations to establish your baseline, then add sophistication with cohort analysis and predictive modeling.
+The bigger point: use LTV as an operating metric, not just a number you report quarterly.
+The brands that win in e-commerce are the ones treating LTV as an input that shapes daily decisions about where to invest time and money.